What is a varicocele embolisation?

 Varicocele embolisation is a very safe procedure, but there are some risks and complications that can arise:

 - There may occasionally be a small bruise around the site where the needle has been inserted.
-A small amount of bruising is quite normal, but if this becomes a large bruise then there is the risk of it becoming infected.
-This would then require treatment with antibiotics.
+This is quite normal and should improve itself in a few days.

-- Some patients experience mild discomfort in the left flank for a day or two, needing no more than simple painkillers, if anything.
+- Some patients experience mild discomfort in the left flank (lower left part of your back) for a day or two, needing no more than simple painkillers, if anything.

 - There is always the possibility that, although the varicocele seems to have been cured to start with, months or even years later, it may come back again.
 If this happens, then the procedure may need repeating or you may be advised to have an operation.